 Wondering where to stay in Jeju?
-I’ve gone on three trips to the island, and I’ve stayed in very different areas each time!
+I’ve gone on four trips to the island, and I’ve stayed in very different areas each time!
 Here’s my full guide on the best areas and what to expect for each one.

 I love Jeju.
 It has to be one of my favorite places in Korea, and I could totally see myself finding a place for a month and staying at some point down the line.